 Some of the quality mentors I got to meet was;

-Mari Smith shared ideas and strategies with us from her new book The New Relationship Marketing (*affiliate link).
-I always enjoy listing Mari when she gives a presentation, she tend to over-deliver.
+Mari Smith shared ideas and strategies with us from her new book The New Relationship Marketing.
+I always enjoy listing Mari when she gives a presentation, she tends to over-deliver.
 One of the most interesting aspects she brought up is that tomorrows leaders will be emotionally intelligent leaders.
 It is all about servant leadership, and learn how to give with no agenda.

-Peter Shankman and Amber Naslund was among keynote speakers the first day.
+Peter Shankman and Amber Naslund were among keynote speakers the first day.

 Peter Shankman was able to spark engagement with his witty and exciting appearance.
-He shared with us the importance of being relevant with your audience.
+He shared with us the importance of being relevant to your audience.

 Amber Naslund provided a really well organized and valuable session.
-She shared with us an incredible view of being an wayfarer.
-It was all about embrace the unique opportunities we are provided with today and be part of the solutions.
+She shared with us an incredible view of being a wayfarer.
+It was all about embracing the unique opportunities we are provided with today and be part of the solutions.

 Michael and Amy focused on growth strategies, both provided elements from their books.
 Michael provided us with some ideas on how to launch Social Media Strategies to rapidly grow our business.
 Amy provided us with a great workshop on How to Create a successful Facebook Page to increase authority, collecting hot leads, and drive quality traffic to your blog.
 Both these session provided great value that we can apply into Hotel settings.

-John Haydon, Danielle Brigida and Stacy Monk provided a really awesome non-profit session.
-The Ultimate Zombie Survival Kit for Social Media DoGooders really touched my hart.
+John Haydon, Danielle Brigida, and Stacy Monk provided a really awesome non-profit session.
+The Ultimate Zombie Survival Kit for Social Media DoGooders really touched my heart.
 Through passion, love and a great heart we can make some real difference through helping fundraiser like Epicchange.org.
-And Gideon, Leah and Mama Lucy showed us real proof of how their work has impacted kids in Tanzania.
+And Gideon, Leah, and Mama Lucy showed us real proof of how their work has impacted kids in Tanzania.

 I am not sure how well this move to LA really resonated with all bloggers.
-No doubt that bloggers is a growing market segment, and it is important to reach out to this market segment.
-But in my opinion the main purpose of Blog World is pretty much as my friend Mari Smith describes in her new book to start develop or improve your relationship marketing skills.
+No doubt that bloggers are a growing market segment, and it is important to reach out to this market segment.
+But in my opinion, the main purpose of Blog World is pretty much as my friend Mari Smith describes in her new book to start to develop or improve your relationship marketing skills.

-Attendees on this major events includes both novice blogger, intermediate blogger, advanced bloggers and professional bloggers.
+Attendees on this major events include both novice blogger, intermediate blogger, advanced bloggers and professional bloggers.
 We all have valuable information to share with each other.

-I had the opportunity to participate on Blog Work and New Media Expo last year in Las Vegas.
+I had the opportunity to participate in Blog Work and New Media Expo last year in Las Vegas.
 Here the excitement of blogging really got under your skin.
-The intimate and vibrant atmosphere got us in a really exiting and joyful mood.
+The intimate and vibrant atmosphere got us in a really exciting and joyful mood.
 There was tweetups, networking groups, ad-hoc hallway meetings.
-And you got to navigate between session and bump into someone you wanted to chat with, without feeling you had missed out on something.
+And you got to navigate between a session and bump into someone you wanted to chat with, without feeling you had missed out on something.

 The exhibit had some great exhibitors.
-My favorite exhibit came from my friends at Grant Griffiths and his team.
+My favorite exhibit came from my friends at Headway Themes (*affiliate link).
+I can’t wait to redesign my blog when Headway Theme 3.0 is released 11/25/2011.
+(PS.
+Licences bought before the upgrade will be grandfathered under current price.)
+A special thanks to Grant Griffiths and his team.